Medical Assistance (Medicaid/MA) Program

 Individuals who wish to apply but do not speak English or have limited English proficiency will have access to an interpreter.
 The interpreter may be a local department staff member, an individual designated by the applicant, an individual outside the agency who is proficient in the customer’s language, or the department can use the Language Line.
 An interpreter cannot be a minor child.

 - Social Security number (not the Social Security Card)

 - Proof of citizenship or immigration status for non-U.S. born applicants

 Other information may be required once the interview has been completed

 The Medical Assistance (also known as Medicaid or MA) program provides health care benefits to eligible county residents.
+With the start of the Affordable Care Act in 2013, Maryland was one of the states that expanded eligibility for Medical Assistance.
 The coverage groups for Medical Assistance are as follows:

 Families and Children: Federally matched Medical Assistance is provided to families and children under age 21 meeting specific income levels.
 A family’s gross income and assets are considered in determining eligibility.